Portamento

 Going up is harder for most people, and elicits a feeling of extension, mounting, and ascension; which is harder to master than the feeling of parachuting to earth which occurs on descent.
 But I’ve been surprised by those who experience just the opposite.

 When the vocal line is not informed by portamento, the observant listener hears what a friend calls ‘note singing.’
-Vowels within the vocal line have a doppler effect—fading in and out instead of being dovetailed into one other.
+Vowels within the vocal line have a Doppler effect—fading in and out instead of being dovetailed into one other.
 There is no pure legato.
-For the latter, there must be no interruption of tone, no doppler effect, no smearing of tone.
+For the latter, there must be no interruption of tone, no Doppler effect, and no smearing of tone.
 Consonants cut the tone cleanly without stopping it.

 And there is this to consider.

 Portamento practice leads to the awareness of vocal placement if only because the vowel is felt/heard to be held in ‘position’ by the ear.
-This is totally different than the WA-WA-WA-ing that is heard out of countless mouths today.
+This is totally different from the WA-WA-WA-ing heard out of countless mouths today.

 Speak in one place, sing in another.